 \subsection{Are there better alternatives?}

-Overlap weight (OW), matching weight (MW), and Shannon's entropy weight (EW) estimators (hereafter equipoise treatment effect estimators \citep{matsouaka2020framework}) handle effectively the lack of positivity, in a way that is not compromised by user-driven trimming or truncation threshold choices.
-They provide both better causal estimations and higher effective sample sizes \citep{li2013weighting,li2018balancing, zhou2020propensity, li2021propensity}.
-However, it is unknown whether imbalances in treatment allocation implicitly and significantly affect their estimations of the treatment effect compared to the IPW estimation of ATE (and if so, to what extent).
-In addition, when we present the equipoise estimators in some statistical circles, they seem to view these estimators as water-down or knock-offs ATE estimators that do not rise to the level of IPW.
-Yet, there is a paucity of research on these claims where rigorous assessment of the performance of IPW (with and without trimming) and equipoise estimators is conducted.
+The overlap weight (OW), matching weight (MW), and Shannon's entropy weight (EW) estimators (hereafter referred to as equipoise treatment effect estimators \citep{matsouaka2020framework}) effectively circumvent the lack of positivity without specifying any user-driven threshold.
+Besides, they provide both better causal estimations and higher effective sample sizes \citep{li2013weighting,li2018balancing, zhou2020propensity, li2021propensity}.
+However, it remains to see whether imbalances in treatment allocation can directly affect their estimations (compared to IPW estimation of ATE) and to what extent.

-The objective of this paper is to provide a formal assessment of the impact of equipoise estimators (i.e., OW, MW, EW) on the treatment effect estimation in studies where there are disproportionately many treated or control participants in the population and how it relates to the lack of positivity.
-We discuss the unique characteristics of these equipoise estimators that confer such flexibility and allow them to handle the lack of positivity appropriately \citep{zhou2020propensity}.
-In the process, we demonstrate how OW, MW, and EW methods can be used strategically to estimate treatment effects and to make asymptotically correct inference from their corresponding estimators.
-Hence the title of this paper: ``Overlap, matching and entropy weights: what are we weighting for?''
+Therefore, the main objective of this paper is to provide a formal assessment of the impact of equipoise estimators (i.e., OW, MW, EW) on the treatment effect estimation in studies where there is a disproportionate distribution of treated or control participants in the population and how it relates to the lack of positivity.
+The title of our paper: ``Overlap, matching and entropy weights: what are we weighting for?'' is thus a call to action, i.e., to delve into the unique characteristics of these equipoise estimators, which grant them the flexibility to address the lack of positivity effectively \citep{zhou2020propensity}.
+In the process, we showcase how OW, MW, and EW methods can be strategically used to estimate treatment effects and make asymptotically correct inferences of the corresponding estimators, when there is a violation of the positivity assumption.